 Do I have a Fixed Mind or Fatalistic Mind?

 Fatalistic Mind is our ‘escape artist.’
 Fatalistic Mind blocks change as we believe there is no answer.
-Signs of Fatalistic Mind are feeling sad, unappreciated, misunderstood, shutdown.
-Its related to thoughts of being a failure and urges to hide, walk-away, disappear, or ignore the problem.
+Signs of Fatalistic Mind are feeling sad, unappreciated, misunderstood, and shutdown.
+Its related to thoughts of being a failure and urges to hide, walk away, disappear, or ignore the problem.

 If you can identify with being in Fixed or Fatalistic Mind, no worries, we’ve all been there.
 Now you know there is something you can do to change it!